Aurelian-C/React-Summary_App/src/markdowns/13_Redux/Creating_a_Redux_store_with_createStore_function.md

 const store = createStore(); // createStore() creates a Redux store that holds the complete state tree of your app.
 There should only be a single store in your app.
 ```

+`createStore()` ==**returns an object**== that holds the complete state of your app.
+The only way to change its state is by [dispatching actions](https://redux.js.org/api/store#dispatchaction).
+You may also [subscribe](https://redux.js.org/api/store#subscribelistener) to the changes to its state to update the UI.

 ## 2. Create a Reducer Function

-The question is how do we proceed?
-What do we do with the returned Redux store from the `createStore()` that is stored in the `store` variable?

-Well, that Redux store should manage some data and the data which it manages is in the end determined by the reducer function, because ==it's the reducer function which will produce new state snapshots.
-The reducer has to go of spitting out a new state snapshot whenever an action reaches it==. **When we run the code below _for the first time_, the reducer will also be executed with an initial state and a default action that should spit out the initial state**.
-So therefore the next thing we need to add after we create a Redux store is a reducer function:
+The Redux store should manage some data, and the data which it manages is in the end determined by the reducer function, because ==it's the reducer function which will produce new state snapshots.== ==The reducer has to go of spitting out a new state snapshot whenever an action reaches it==.
+So therefore the next thing we need to add after we create a Redux store is a reducer function, that will be passed as an argument to `createStore` function:

 ```react
 import { createStore } from 'redux';